-This is an informed-consent document which has been prepared to help inform you about resurfacing procedures of the skin including alternative treatments and risks.
+This document is to inform you about laser and IPL (Intense Pulsed Light) procedures of the skin including alternative treatments and risks.

 It is important that you read this information carefully and completely.
-Please initial each page, indicating that you have read the page and sign the consent for surgery as proposed by your plastic surgeon(s).
+Please initial each page, indicating that you have read the page and sign the consent for your procedure as proposed by your plastic surgeon.

-A CARBON DIOXIDE LASER treatment is used for skin resurfacing.
-Thin layers of skin are vaporized using a high-energy beam of laser light.
-This creates a "controlled injury" to the skin: as the skin heals, it produces collagen as a natural part of the healing process, which restores your skin's elasticity.
-CO2 laser resurfacing is designed to minimize wrinkles, reduce facial scarring, even out skin tone, and increase dermal collagen.
+CARBON DIOXIDE LASER (CO2) treatment is used for skin resurfacing.
+Thin layers of skin are vaporized using a high-energy laser beam.
+This creates a "controlled injury" to the skin.
+As the skin heals, it produces collagen, which restores your skin's elasticity.
+CO2 laser resurfacing may reduce wrinkles and facial scarring, even out skin tone, and increase skin collagen.